Compare Rates and Save on Life Insurance

 Life Insurance

 Minimum Contribution: A percentage of life insurance premium payments goes toward the policy’s cash value.
-That means the amount of contribution may vary by policy type.
-It may also vary by the insurance provider.
+The amount of contribution may vary by policy type and insurance provider.

-Maximum Contribution: The maximum contribution for the cash value component may vary by company.
-The percentage may also change throughout the years.
-Make sure you clarify with your insurer and read the fine print to avoid issues.
+Maximum Contribution: The maximum contribution for the cash value component may vary by company, and the percentage may also change throughout the years.
+To avoid issues, make sure you clarify with your insurer and read the fine print.

 Contribution Frequency: Depending on your premium payment plan, your contribution can be made monthly, semi-annually or annually.
-That’s because a portion of the insurance premium goes toward the policy’s cash value component.
+That’s because a portion of the insurance premium goes toward the policy’s cash value component, an important consideration when investing in life insurance for retirement.

 mglogo icon